Disbarment

 Disbarment, also known as striking off, is the removal of a lawyer from a bar association or the practice of law, thus revoking their law license or admission to practice law.
 Disbarment is usually a punishment for unethical or criminal conduct but may also be imposed for incompetence or incapacity.
-Procedures vary depending on the law society; temporary disbarment may be referred to as suspension.
+Procedures vary depending on the law society; temporary disbarment may be called suspension.

 Australia

-In Australia, states regulate the Legal Profession under state law, despite many participating in a uniform scheme.
+In Australia, states regulate the Legal Profession under state law despite many participating in a uniform scheme.
 Admission as a lawyer is the business of the admissions board and the Supreme Court.
-Disciplinary proceedings may be commenced by the Bar Association or the Law Society of which one is a member, or the board itself.
+Disciplinary proceedings may be commenced by the Bar Association, the Law Society of which one is a member, or the board itself.

 Germany

 In Germany, a Berufsverbot is a ban on practicing a profession, which the government can issue to a lawyer for misconduct, Volksverhetzung or for serious mismanagement of personal finances.

 In April 1933, the Nazi government issued a Berufsverbot forbidding the practice of law by Jews, Communists, and other political opponents, except for those protected by the Frontkämpferprivileg.